gerardovitale/chat-api/README.md

 ```

-Readers should consider that ```nltk, SentimentIntensityAnalyzer``` has not been optimise to treat emojis and other languages but english, and both are present in my instagram account comment.
+Readers should consider that ```nltk, SentimentIntensityAnalyzer``` has not been optimise to treat emojis and other languages but english, and both are present in my instagram account comments.